s-JoL/Open-Llama/README_en.md

 We roughly estimate the cost to achieve the above results.
 The 40K-step pre-training used 150 million pre-training data, which is about 110B tokens.
 The total training time is 76 hours, and the cost is about $19,152 according to Google Cloud's A100 quotation.
 The Instruction-tuning training was carried out for 12k steps, using 1.6 million data, and the total training time was 3.4 hours, costing about $342.
 Therefore, the total cost of training such a model from scratch is less than $20,000.

+Currently, the model's performance in both mathematical and code-related tasks is noticeably poor.
+This is partially due to the training data used, but I also believe it is due to the size of the model.
+However, the ability to perform logical reasoning is essential for any usable model.
+Therefore, future updates will focus on improving this aspect of the model's capabilities.
 ## **Features**
 ### Ease of Use
 We believe that ease of use is one of the most important features when building large-scale language models.
 To make Open-Llama more accessible, we focus on the following: